Internal Medicine Residency Program

 The goal of the Primary Care Program is to provide residents interested in primary care, or closely- related specialties, with an intensive primary care experience throughout their residency.
 The structure of the program provides a longitudinal primary care training experience that simulates small group practice as well as exposure to community general internal medicine outside of the academic center setting.
 In addition, the program fosters an environment in which trainees engage each other regularly concerning issues relevant to their future careers.
 The components of this training program include:

-All residents in the Primary Care Program participate in the General Internal Medicine faculty practice at Jones Hall (categorical residents have their outpatient practice based at the Medicine Group Practice, 4th Floor Outpatient Building).
+All residents in the Primary Care Program participate in the General Internal Medicine faculty practice at Jones Hall (categorical residents have their outpatient practice based at the Medicine Group Practice, in the Medical Office Building).
 Residents are expected to function as partners in a group practice with their co-residents and faculty supervisors.
 They are responsible for coordinating care with support staff, following up on results of laboratory and other studies they order, and answering messages from their primary care patients.

 Program-specific conferences serve as a forum for resident-driven educational experiences and presentations specific to primary care training, including PICO presentations, whiteboard cases, psychosocial topics and issues pertinent to systems-based practice.
 One resident is assigned to lead each of these sessions with faculty facilitation.
 The Primary Care Program director will facilitate conferences with additional participation from interested general internal medicine faculty, and other invited guests.
 These conferences occur twice during each ambulatory week (total of about 20 conferences per year).